 Building a social media audience is only one part of the equation.
 The other part is keeping them engaged with relevant content so that they can connect with your brand.
 Doing this isn’t complicated.
-You can directly ask your followers the right questions through an email survey.
+Don’t be afraid to directly ask your followers the right questions through an email survey.
 Or you can also look into your analytics to get a better understanding.
 If you are unsure about how to do this, our team at LYFE Marketing can not only help you study/analyze your following, but also help you develop a loyal base.

 Your social media presence will grow with time, given that you are putting in consistent effort.
 However, without knowing your prospects/customers, you won’t be able to create the needed foundation for it.

 #3: Develop a Multi-Channel Social Media Strategy

 The importance of having a solid social media strategy cannot and should not be underestimated.
 It’s crucial for building a firm social media presence.
 However, developing an effective digital marketing strategy for social media is no longer a walk in the park.
 Gone are the days when you could simply connect with people on your social media page, schedule posts and everything would fall into place.